 Are there any work-from-home jobs that you can do while still caring for your little ones?

 Yes, there are.
 What’s more, many of them are easier to get into than you might think.
 No magic job will earn you millions overnight.
-However, you have a number of work-from-home options that will allow you to pursue a job that fits your skill set, income needs, and schedule.
+However, you have many work-from-home options that will allow you to pursue a job that fits your skillset, income needs, and schedule.

 Here are 15 work-at-home jobs for stay-at-home moms.

 Can you think of any position you’re more uniquely qualified for than childcare?
-If you feel like you finally have a handle on caring for your own munchkins, you may feel brave enough to add someone else’s little goobers to the mix.
+If you feel like you finally have a handle on caring for your own munchkins, you may feel brave enough to add someone else’s kids to the mix.

-Daycare and other larger scale childcare services can get expensive.
-To figure out your earning potential, shop around to find out what daycare centers are charging in your area.
-Coming in a bit under their prices might help make it more affordable for friends and family who need childcare, while still providing an excellent source of supplemental income for you.
+Daycare and other larger-scale childcare services can get expensive.
+To figure out your earning potential, shop around to determine what daycare centers are charging in your area.
+Coming in a bit under their prices might help make it more affordable for friends and family who need childcare while still providing an excellent source of supplemental income for you.

 Be sure to check local regulations to see if there are any restrictions or requirements before you start, though, especially if your aim runs closer to in-home daycare than occasionally babysitting for a neighbor.

 Do you have a skill, talent, or area of expertise you can teach to others?
 If so, tutoring services or private lessons may be a good option for you.

 Local schools can be an excellent resource for finding people in need of tutors, or you can try advertising your services on community Facebook pages or Craigslist.
 If you live in an affluent area, you may be able to make more than just pocket change with your lessons.